 Multi-Color Resham & Pearl Dori Cape:

 This beautiful design is quite old but loved by people.
 The floor-length gown looks great with this stunning organza cape.
-Two more stylings added to accomplish this design is hand embroidery belt and the chiffon detachable drape.
+Two more stylings added to accomplish this design are the hand embroidery belt and the chiffon detachable drape.
 The bright and vibrant Resham thread hand embroidery looks classy with pearl highlights.
-These multicolor threads and pearls crafted belt adding the fashion statement.
-However, the off white pearl embroidery on the drape balances the entire set.
+These multicolor threads and pearls crafted belts adding the fashion statement.
+However, the off-white pearl embroidery on the drape balances the entire set.
 This vibrant embroidery looks great in bright and pale shades.
 Grab this style for an ethnic diva look that suits your fashion statement.

 Threads & Antique Embroidery Cape: